Johnathan Muller is a very inquisitive Capetonian who takes an interest in everything around him. Follow his journey of lifelong learning

 Snoek is fished almost all year round, mainly off the southern and western coastline of South Africa.
-Traditionally fishing is done by hand line and the fishing boats are mostly wooden-hulled as can be seen in the picture below.
+Traditionally, fishing is done by hand line and the fishing boats are mostly wooden-hulled as can be seen in the picture above.

 Landing the Fish

 As seen in the picture below, the Snoek is grabbed by the tail and flung from the boats onto the quay.
-This often damages to the flesh of the fish.
-You may notice in some of the pictures the head of the fish is facing backwards.
-This is because the neck of the Snoek was broken immediately after it was landed on the boat.
+This often damages the flesh of the fish.
+You may notice in some of the pictures the head of the fish is facing backward.
+This is because the neck of the Snoek was broken immediately after it landed on the boat.